MicrosoftDocs/entra-docs/docs/id-protection/howto-export-risk-data.md

 ---
 # How To: Export risk data

 Microsoft Entra ID stores reports and security signals for a defined period of time.
-When it comes to risk information that period might not be long enough.
+When it comes to risk information, that period might not be long enough.

 | Report / Signal | Microsoft Entra ID Free | Microsoft Entra ID P1 | Microsoft Entra ID P2 |
 | --- | --- | --- | --- |